Sorry About The Spam

-I was alerted to this when I got 20,000 email bounces last week from a letter sent in my name to probably many many more than 20,000 people.
+I was alerted to this when I got 20,000 email bounces last week from a letter sent in my name.
 That one started:

 From: Mr-Williams <lee@lee dat org>

 How are you doing today?
 I am Pleased to inform you that we have made arrangement with bank of America to release your payment sum of $10.3 Million dollars…

 I realized that my (geekspeak alert!)
 SPF record was incomplete.
 So bad actors were able to pretend to be me and send zillions of spams in my name.
 I had incorrectly set my SPF record in my DNS to:

 Without the “-all”, SPF wasn’t working to stop spam in my name!

 Here’s what one of the spam email headers looked like:

 Authentication-Results: spf=neutral (sender IP is 22.214.171.124 (In Brazil, definitely not from my mail host!!!))

 smtp.mailfrom=lee.org; hotmail.com; dkim=none (message not signed)

 permitted nor denied by domain of lee.org)